 At this point, you have three options for the center of the balloon flower:

+- Leave the basic twist as-is.
 When you join the "stem" to the petals of the flower, you'll have a nozzle showing in the middle of the flower.
 This is fine, but it's probably the least finished of the options.
 A plus, this is the fastest method to make a flower balloon if you're pressed for time or have lots of people waiting in line.

+- Finish the basic twist after joining the stem to the flower.
 Join the stem to the flower and then take the nozzle and wrap it around the flower, in between the petals.
 You'll have a flower center that doesn't show the nozzle.